prg007/CSCI389-hw0/README.md

 ### b)

-I would pick the median across multiple trials for each individual trial to ensure that my result was a good git and representative of all trials.
+I would pick the median across multiple trials for each individual trial to ensure that my result was a good fit and representative of all trials.
 It helped to eradicate the outilers in my data.

 ### c)